OezguerG/web-app-demo/README.md

 1. Visit the frontend server using the following link:
    [Website Demo](https://web-application-sigma-tawny.vercel.app)
+   (if the link does'nt work the server is probably down and needs to be pinged [ping](https://webapplication-amhb.onrender.com))

 2. To test the login, you can use the following user credentials and try out different features as well as user permissions: